 Simpson Street Free Press

-This is the second summer that the Land and Water Resources Department was able to host staff writers from the Simpson Street Free Press, a nonprofit newspaper and youth center that teaches critical thinking and writing skills in hopes of bridging Madison’s achievement gap.
+This is the second summer that the Land and Water Resources Department was able to host student writers from the Simpson Street Free Press, a nonprofit newspaper and youth center that teaches critical thinking and writing skills in hopes of bridging Madison’s achievement gap.
 Simpson Street Free Press works to cover a variety of environmental topics, and recently received a Conservation in Action award from the Wisconsin League of Conservation Voters.
 Learn more about the student writers and read the articles they have written in the sections below.

 Staff Writer Profiles